JeffDeCola/my-cheat-sheets/development/operating-systems/linux/systemd-systemctl-cheat-sheet/README.md

 systemctl list-unit-files --type=service | grep enabled
 ```

-## SERVICE - CREATE, START AND STOP A SERVICES - BY WAY OF AN EXAMPLE
+## CREATE, START AND STOP A SERVICE - BY WAY OF AN EXAMPLE

 Lets do this by way of creating a service that runs at boot.
-How about something that prints "Hi $USER, have a great day",
+How about something that prints "Hi $USER, #",
 when linux boots

 Create a shell script such as the following,